bsbrl/exoskeleton/README.md

-# Brain-wide neural recordings in mice navigating physical spaces enabled by a cranial exoskeleton
+# Brain-wide neural recordings in mice navigating physical spaces enabled by robotic neural recording headstages

 Description of custom code and associated data reported in the following manuscript.

-**Last updated:** 2023-11-21
+**Last updated:** 2024-10-10
 >Note: `.m` files and associated codes have been uploaded.
-Links to download dataset will be made available in the immediate future.
+Link to download dataset: [link to Zenodo](https://doi.org/10.5281/zenodo.10454727)

 **Contact:** Raise issues via this repo or email to [Suhasa B. Kodandaramaiah](https://cse.umn.edu/me/suhasa-kodandaramaiah) -- suhasabk@umn.edu -- with any questions